Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - The first event ID I saw was **Event ID 3**, which captures **network connections**.
 I cross-referenced this with the official Sysmon documentation to confirm its meaning.

 ## Recap
 I successfully installed and configured **Sysmon** on the Windows Server.
 I verified that it was logging events such as network connections, providing enhanced visibility into endpoint activity.
-Tomorrow, I wwell demonstrate how to push both Sysmon and **Microsoft Defender** logs into the **Elasticsearch** instance for centralized log analysis.
+Tomorrow, I will demonstrate how to push both Sysmon and **Microsoft Defender** logs into the **Elasticsearch** instance for centralized log analysis.

 # Day 10: Ingesting Sysmon and Microsoft Defender Logs into Elasticsearch

 ## Synopsis
 Today, I demonstrated how to ingest both **Sysmon** and **Microsoft Defender** event logs from the Windows Server into an **Elasticsearch** instance.
-By the end of this video, I successfully confirmed that logs was being collected, providing essential visibility for further analysis.
+By the end of this session, I successfully confirmed that logs was being collected, providing essential visibility for further analysis.

 ## Step-by-Step Process

 1. **Logging into Elasticsearch**:
    - I logged into the **Elasticsearch** instance and clicked on the "Add Integrations" button on the homepage.
 I searched for **Sysmon** and selected **Custom Windows Event Logs**, which allows ingestion from any Windows Event log channel.
-   - After reviewing the fields, I clicked on "Add Custom Windows Event Logs" and created a new integration named **mydfir-win-sysmon**.
+   - After reviewing the fields, I clicked on "Add Custom Windows Event Logs" and created a new integration named **SOC1-win-sysmon**.
 I copied the **Sysmon** event log channel name from my Windows Server’s Event VieIr and added it to the integration.

 2. **Adding Microsoft Defender Logs**:
    - I folloId a similar process to ingest **Microsoft Defender** logs.
-After navigating to the **Defender** section in **Event VieIr**, I copied the operational log channel name and created a new integration named **mydfir-win-defender**.
+After navigating to the **Defender** section in **Event VieIr**, I copied the operational log channel name and created a new integration named **SOC1-win-defender**.
    - I customized the integration to ingest specific **event IDs**, such as **1116 (malware detection)**, **1117 (protection action)**, and **50001 (real-time protection disabled)**, ensuring that only critical logs was ingested into Elasticsearch.

 3. **Testing Log Ingestion**: